ACHS FAQs

 Q: I would like to start an honor society on my campus.
 Can you help?

-For new groups that hope to be national (or international) in scope, we recommend that any inquiry into forming a new honor society begin with contacting national professional organization(s) that represent the field(s) you would like to recognize.
+For new groups that hope to be national (or international) in scope, we recommend that any inquiry into forming a new honor society begin with contacting a national professional organization(s) that represent the field(s) you would like to recognize.
 An existing national group may have resources, recommendations, or insight into prior efforts to launch an honor society.
 If there is no national professional group you can work with, you will first need to form an exploratory committee and consult with legal and tax professionals to help guide you through the basic process of setting up a non-profit organization.
 Groups that only intend to operate on a single campus should consult with the college’s student affairs department.

 To ensure that your organization meets the rigorous standards needed to qualify as a legitimate honor society, governance and operations should be structured to meet the criteria set forth in our Membership page.
 Close examination of the application and evaluation forms located on our Eligibility & New Petitions page will help to guide the decision making process during formation.